 A single laser pass is usually enough for a material to be ablated.
 This is the case when etching permanent marks or removing paint from a surface.

-In certain cases, several laser passes deliver better results as it avoids overheating an area.
-This is the case when engraving deep marks into a material or when removing thick mill scale layers from a surface.
+Sometimes, several laser passes deliver better results as it avoids overheating an area, such as when engraving deep marks into a material or when removing thick mill scale layers from a surface.

 Laser Marking

-Laser etching and laser engraving, the most common laser marking processes, use laser ablation at different intensities.
-For typical barcodes, ablation is performed within 100 microns into the surface, but deep engraving can also be used to dig even deeper.
+The most common laser marking processes, laser etching and laser engraving, use laser ablation at different intensities.
+For typical barcodes, ablation is performed within 100 microns of the surface, but deep engraving can also be used for more resistant codes.

 Not all laser marking processes use laser ablation.
 Laser annealing, for instance, does not ablate materials; it marks metals like stainless steel by inducing a color change under the surface, which preserves the material’s corrosion resistance.